PerceivingSystems/bedlam2_retargeting/README.md

 1. Open the project in Unreal Engine.
 2. Enable the widget: Right-Click on the `Widgets/HumanEngineWidget` and select `Run Editor Utility Widget`.
+3. Edit the `paths.json` file to set your own paths.

 ![widget.png](docs/widget.png)